mzorman/mumble_predictor/README.md

 ## ----- Settings.txt -----
 db = Set true if you want to scrape lyrics

-db name = If db set False, enter name of db to use in db/ folder
+db name = If db set False, enter name of db to use in db/ folder.
 If db set True, enter name for new db

 number of phrases = # of phrases to predict